Santiso-Group/despasito/docs/index.rst

 Welcome to DESPASITO's documentation!
 =========================================================

-DESPASITO: Determining Equilibrium State and Parametrization: Application for SAFT, Intended for Thermodynamic Output
+DESPASITO: Determining Equilibrium State and Parametrization Application for SAFT, Intended for Thermodynamic Output

 First open-source application for thermodynamic calculations and parameter fitting for the Statistical Associating Fluid Theory (SAFT) equation of state (EOS) and SAFT-:math:`\gamma`-Mie coarse-grained simulations.
 This software has two primary facets.